-Homework
+Homework 15B

-Updated Exercise 15.2) Time to encrypt or decrypt a k-bit record was measured on a uniprocessor as well as on a multiprocessor.
+(Updated Exercise 15.2) Time to encrypt or decrypt a k-bit record was measured on a uniprocessor as well as on a multi-processor.
 The times in milliseconds are shown below.
-Using a log transformation and the method for categorical predictors fit a regression model and interpret the results.
+Using a log transformation and the method for categorical predictors fit a regression model.
+Find the confidence intervals of the regression parameters and coefficient of determination.